railroadmedia/railcontent/app/Modules/UserManagementSystem/docs/endpoints/user_endpoints.md

 ```php
 ['email' => 'required|email']
 ```
 The request checks if another user exists with the same email.
+Authentication is not needed.

 #### Success response: